ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/modularize-the-configuration.md

 In addition to `lib.mkDefault` and `lib.mkForce`, there are also `lib.mkBefore` and `lib.mkAfter`, which are used to set the merge order of **list-type options**.
 These functions further contribute to the modularization of the configuration.

+> I haven't found the official documentation for list-type options, but I simply understand that they are types whose merge results are related to the order of merging.
+According to this understanding, both `list` and `string` types are list-type options, and these functions can indeed be used on these two types in practice.

 As mentioned earlier, when you define multiple values with the same **override priority**, Nix will throw an error.
 However, by using `lib.mkOrder`, `lib.mkBefore`, or `lib.mkAfter`, you can define multiple values with the same override priority, and they will be merged in the order you specify.

 To examine the source code of `lib.mkBefore`, you can run `nix repl -f '<nixpkgs>'` and then enter `:e lib.mkBefore`.
 To learn more about `nix repl`, type `:?` for the help information: